tariusagi/productivity-tips/bash/README.md

 ## Group multiple commands

-To run multiple commands without creating a subshell, use curly braces.
+To run multiple commands without creating a subshell, use Bash's grouping construct: the curly braces.
 For example:

 ```sh
 source /usr/local/lib/mylib.sh
 test $? -eq 0 || { >&2 echo ERROR: library not found; exit 1; }
 echo mylib.sh was loaded
 ```

+The commands within the curly braces will be executed in the same environment as the main script, whereas commands within parentheses will be executed in a separated environment (a subshell).

 Note that `{` and `}` are *keywords*, so they must be separated with the list of commands by at least one space, and the last command must be follow by `;`